 Final Thoughts on the Platypus Siouxon Hydration Pack

 Overall, I’m really loving this pack.
 It holds as much or as little as I need it too, I can easily access my gear in it, it is very comfortable even on all day rides and the bladder is so easy to fill and replace in the pack.
 I suspect that I can solve my desire for an extra liter of water by sacrificing a bit of gear storage space and efficiency of the pack by forcing 3L bladder into it.

-The Platypus Siouxon comes in plum and marine and retails for $119.95.
-For more information visit: http://www.cascadedesigns.com.
+The Platypus Siouxon comes in plum and marine.
+For more information visit: https://www.platy.com/home.